ARVLIKHITH/Redesigned-ROBODROID/README.md

 3. Action
    - When fire is detected, the Arduino drives the DC motors to move the robot closer to the fire.
    - The relay activates the water pump, which sprays water through the nozzle.
-   - The servo motor sweeps the nozzle across an arc to maximize coverage and extinguish the fire.
+   - The servo motor sweeps the nozzle across an arc to maximise coverage and extinguish the fire.

 <h2 align="center">Prototype Demo</h2>